pakeke-constructor/umg-mod-monorepo/base/_split_up_refactor.md

 Where should `onClick` component go?

-where should `lookX`, `lookY` components go?

 Where should `initializers` go?
-TODO: We should delete `initializers`, and replace it with the `@entityInit` stuff.
+A: We should delete `initializers`, and replace it with the `@entityInit` stuff.

 Where should `operators` go?
 Should we even keep this?
+A: no, we shouldnt keep operators